AnarchoTechNYC/meta/train-the-trainers/black-hat-bash-back/performing-and-detecting-an-arp-cache-poisoning-attack/README.md

     vagrant up
     ```

-Once both the virtual machines are running, you can continue to the next step.
+Once all the virtual machines are running, you can continue to the next step.

 # Practice